YaohanXu/GeoCloud-Presentation/week03/SLIDES.md

 <!--

-In the last lecture we started talking about data types.
-We're going to see some common operations on a few of those data types this time, and we're going to throw spatial data types into the mix, and we'll spend a significant chunk of time talking about the various types of spatial operations you can do with PostGIS.
+In this lecture we're going to take another look at data types.
+We're going to see some common operations on a few of those data types, and we're going to throw spatial data types into the mix, and we'll spend a significant chunk of time talking about the various types of spatial operations you can do with PostGIS.
 Then we'll talk about using multiple relations in our queries with common table expressions and joins, and we'll finish off with a demonstration that incorporates a number of these concepts.

 When there's SQL being run on-screen, I encourage you to follow along on your own computer.
 If I choose one tool or another to demonstrate with, I'll try to give my reasoning for my choice of tool, but remember that there is not going to be a single right way to do most of the stuff we'll be getting into.